 The revenue impact is a measure of the total economic activity in the state that is generated by the cargo moving via the Oakland Seaport.
-In 2017, marine cargo activity generated a total of \$60.3 billion of total economic activity in the Bay Area and the state of California.
-Of the \$60.3 billion, \$2.2 billion is the direct business revenue received by the firms directly dependent upon the cargo moving via the marine terminals.
-These firms provide the maritime services and inland transportation services to the cargo handled at the marine terminals and the vessels calling the terminals.
-As the result of the respending of the personal income and the local consumption expenditures, and other \$1.5 billion of income and local consumption expenditures are generated.
-The remaining \$56.6 billion represents the value of the output to the state of California that is created due to the cargo moving via the Seaport terminals.
-This includes the value added at each stage of producing an export cargo, as well as the value added at each stage of production for the firms using imported raw materials and intermediate products that flow via the Port of Oakland container terminals and are consumed by industries within the state.
+In 2021, marine cargo activity generated a total of \$90.3 billion of total economic activity in the Bay Area and the state of California.
+Of the \$90.3 billion, \$2.5 billion is the direct business revenue received by the firms directly dependent upon the cargo moving via the marine terminals.
+These firms provide maritime services and inland transportation services to the cargo handled at the marine terminals and the vessels calling the terminals.
+As the result of the respending of the personal income and the local consumption expenditures, and other \$2.0 billion of income and local consumption expenditures are generated.
+The remaining \$85.8 billion represents the value of the output to the state of California that is created due to the cargo moving via the Seaport terminals.
+This includes the value added at each stage of producing an export cargo, as well as the value added at each stage of producing an export cargo, as well as the value added at each stage of producing an export cargo, swithin the state.

-The balance of the revenue discussion focuses on the \$2.2 billion of direct business revenue generated from providing services to the cargo and vessels calling at the Oakland Seaport.
+The balance of the revenue discussion focuses on the \$2.5 billion of direct business revenue generated from providing services to the cargo and vessels calling at the Oakland Seaport.

 Table II-5 shows the distribution of this direct revenue impact by category and economic sector.
 Terminal operators receive the greatest revenue impact.
 For the most part these are lease holders with the Port of Oakland who operate the Port's container terminals.
 A portion of this revenue is paid to the Port in terms of lease payments and wharfage and dockage and equipment rentals.
 Trucking received the next largest revenue impact due to the amount of trucking involved in moving containers to and from the marine terminals.
 It is to be emphasized that this revenue impact should not be viewed totally as a local or state impact, but instead as a national impact.
 For example, the revenue received by firms providing services is used to hire labor, to pay state, local and federal taxes, to pay stockholder dividends, invest, retire debt, and to purchase goods and services.
-These uses of revenue suggest that only the payment of wages and salaries to employees residing in the state, and in particular the Bay Area, the purchase of local goods and services, and the payment of state and local taxes can be identified as remaining in the State and in the Bay Area.
+These uses of revenue suggest that only the payment of wages and salaries to employees residing in the state, and in particular the Bay Area, the purchase of local goods and services, and the payment of state and local taxes can be identified as remaining in the State and in the Bay Area.6